rajadilipkolli/spring-boot-microservices-series-v2/ReadMe.md

 - Fluent-bit only supports AMD architecture hence swithced to pormtail.
 If you want to use fluent-bit please ensure grafana is started first and then other services are started.

 - JOOQ expects `Transactional` annotation on repository though we have it on Service

-#### Alert manager and Prometheus
-docker-compose-tools.yml(contains config for prometheus and alertmanager)

-``Flow: prometheus.yml --> alert-rules.yml --> alert-manager.yml``

-Each microservice in your Spring Boot project generates and exposes metrics related to its health and performance.

-``Step 1:`` **Prometheus** periodically pulls metrics from the microservices.
-Metrics are collected from each microservice through HTTP endpoints exposed by them.

-``Step 2:`` Prometheus evaluates the collected metrics against the **alerting rules** defined in alert-rules.yml.
-Rules include conditions like server uptime, CPU usage.

-``Step 3:`` If a rule condition is met (e.g., a server is down for more than 1 minute or high CPU usage is detected), Prometheus triggers an alert.

-``Step 4:`` **Alert Manager** receives the alerts from Prometheus and routes alerts based on configurations and sends notifications.

-You can monitor the status of alerts by accessing the Prometheus web UI at localhost:9090.
-The UI provides information about triggered alerts and their severity.